KetrinV/VRoid/README.md

 - Needs to be optimized in unity to be imported into vrchat

-- No animation plans atm
+- Animations for walk, run, crouch etc.

 - Just 3d print it I guess